chenyixinabel/CompoundEyes/README.md

 All the feature computations are running in parallel in this branch.

-These feature extractors run in parallel, whose computations of features could also take up one or more threads.

 ## Build the project

 To build the project, the first thing to do is to install OpenCV on the computer, which could be as easy as entering: